isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 * Registration is on first-come-first served.
 Registration form will close when webinar is fully subscribed.
 * [Registration form](https://form.gov.sg/64224ecbf714450012c79b25)

+**About the Speaker**

+Dr Leopoldo Parada is an Associate Professor in Tax Law and Deputy Director of the Centre for Business Law and Practice (CBLP) at the University of Leeds in the United Kingdom.
+He is also an associate fellow at the Jean Monnet Centre of Excellence on Digital Governance (Digov).

 **Please read [Terms and Conditions](https://production-iras-tax-academy.netlify.com/executive-tax-programmes/terms-and-conditions/){:target="_blank"} for seminars.**